paepke/pyramid_epfl/docs/beginner/users/tutorial/tutorial_1.rst

 The note is now persisted in memory.
 Ok, but how can we display it?
 Let's add a component that displays all created notes in a list.

 This component will use a different way to retrieve its data values: Up to now, we directly set and read component attributes to handle component data.
-For example, label, name and default value of the note form fields have been set in the constructor of the corresponding cfText and cfTextarea classes.
+For example, label, name and default value of the note form fields have been set in the constructor of the corresponding TextInput and Textarea classes.
 While this is perfect for small amount of data or static data structures, it is not suited for complex data access operations.
 Instead, we will use the get_data attribute, which enables us to create components dynamically based on the data its parent component receives.